ararati/glassofcode.com/content/posts/preventing-memory-leaks-in-js.md

 ```

 ### Unused variable and reference
 Mostly JavaScript Garbage Collector can release an allocated memory for unused variables and references.
 Still, GC can’t do it when the variable’s reference is implicitly used somewhere.
-In this case each defined variable should be properly released.
+In this case, each defined variable should be properly released.
 For instance, let’s run the following code with an unused variable:
 ```javascript
 logUsageMemory();